-- As of August 2022, 34,800 jobs have been created in CA-53 since President Biden came into office and 1,628,300 jobs have been created statewide. - The United States has regained more than all the jobs that were lost during the pandemic recession thanks to policies like the American Rescue Plan, which jumpstarted the economic recovery and laid the groundwork for this expansion. - Investments from the Infrastructure Investment and Jobs Act, Inflation Reduction Act and CHIPS and Science Act will support continued job growth in clean and secure energy, construction and manufacturing, among other sectors.
+- As of September 2022, 35,300 jobs have been created in CA-53 since President Biden came into office and 1,650,900 jobs have been created statewide.
+The unemployment rate in California is currently 3.9%, down from 8.8% when Biden came into office. - The United States has gained 10 million jobs since President Biden came into office-more than were lost during the pandemic recession-thanks to policies like the American Rescue Plan, which jumpstarted the economic recovery and laid the groundwork for this expansion. - Investments from the Infrastructure Investment and Jobs Act, Inflation Reduction Act and CHIPS and Science Act will support continued job growth in clean and secure energy, construction and manufacturing, among other sectors.